Evaluating Low-Light Image Enhancement Across Multiple Intensity Levels: Conclusion

 \section{Conclusion}

 We introduced the MILL dataset, which captures images under systematically varied intensity levels with all camera parameters fixed.
-For each scene, MILL contains 11 images spanning the complete illumination range.
 The highest-intensity image serves as ground truth, while the remaining images serve as low-light inputs.
-Leveraging the multi-level structure of our dataset, we analyzed how current LLIE methods perform under different input intensities, revealing that performance varies significantly across methods and that robust LLIE across varying intensities remains challenging.
+We analyzed how current LLIE methods perform under different input intensities, revealing that performance varies significantly across methods and that robust LLIE across varying intensities remains challenging.
 We also propose two new loss terms that disentangle latent features into illumination intensity and scene content components, yielding substantial gains across all MILL splits.
-We believe the MILL dataset and our proposed enhancements will advance future research in LLIE.